Bhagavad Gita Chapter 18 Verse 26 Meaning

 Available in 28 languages

-This verse from Chapter 18 of the Bhagavad Gita highlights a practical insight: An agent who is free from attachment, non-egoistic, endowed with firmness and enthusiasm, and unaffected by success or failure, is considered to be of a Sattvic (pure) nature.
+This verse carries the weight of lived truth.
+An agent who is free from attachment, non-egoistic, endowed with firmness and enthusiasm, and unaffected by success or failure, is considered to be of a Sattvic (pure) nature.
+In the context of the synthesis of all teachings and the invitation to complete surrender to the Divine, these words illuminate the principle of liberation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team